-For early years and primary groups, we offer a Discovery Day, a Space Spectacular Day, or digital sessions.
-Depending on which you choose your visit can be made of: a planetarium show, an interactive workshop or science theatre show, a self-facilitated visit to the historic north site and a timeslot in the lunchroom.
+For early years and primary groups, we offer a Discovery Day, a Space Spectacular Day, or a Digital Outreach Session.
+Depending on which onsite option you choose your visit can be made of: a planetarium show, an interactive workshop or science theatre show, a self-facilitated astronomy activity, a self-facilitated visit to the historic north site and a timeslot in the lunchroom.
+For a digital outreach session, you can choose a virtual planetarium show, an online workshop, or both.